cs1302uga/cs1302-styleguide/README.md

 **If you do not understand what file you need to create or edit, then please ask your instructor or a TA!**

-Below are the lins you should add to your configuration file.
+Below are the lines you should add to your configuration file.
 We recommend copying and pasting the text below into your `~/.emacs` at the very bottom of the file.
 If there are closing parenthesis at the end, paste this below them. **We do not not recommend typing this out manually** as a single error can cause it not to work.
 If you are having trouble